-In connection with the consummation of this offering, we intend to issue to AFMIC a common stock purchase warrant (the "Common Stock Purchase Warrant") to purchase from us (i) 1,576,667 shares of our outstanding common stock and (ii) if applicable, up to 50,000 additional shares of our outstanding common stock if the underwriters exercise their option to purchase additional shares of common stock in full) (collectively, the "Warrant Shares").
-The Warrant Shares will represent the number of shares of our common stock that would constitute 5% of all of the issued shares of our common stock on a fully diluted basis as of the date of issuance of the Common Stock Purchase Warrant or, if applicable, as of the date of the closing of the underwriters' purchase of additional shares of common stock.
-The purchase price of one share of common stock will be equal to the initial public offering price per share of \$\(\) , subject to customary adjustments.
-The Warrant Shares will vest ratably over five years with the first tranche vesting on the first anniversary of the date of issuance of the Common Stock Purchase Warrant.
-The vested portion is exercisable, in whole or in part, until the ten-year anniversary of the date of issuance of the Common Stock Purchase Warrant and further vesting will terminate in the event either the Quota Share Agreement or one or more of the Managing General Agency Agreements representing in the aggregate 25% or more of the business ceded to BICI in the prior year under the Quota Share Agreement are terminated prior to the fifth anniversary of this offering.
-The Warrant Shares will vest in full upon a change of control of the Company if AFMIC agrees that the Quota Share Agreement and all of the Managing General Agency Agreements shall remain in effect notwithstanding such change of control and AFMIC waives, or causes its affiliate to waive, any termination rights it may have thereunder as a result of such change of control.
-Upon grant, the fair value of the warrant will be expensed, on a quarterly
+On May 28, 2024, we issued to AFMIC a common stock purchase warrant (the "Common Stock Purchase Warrant") to purchase from us 1,670,721 shares of our outstanding common stock (the "Warrant Shares").
+The purchase price of one share of common stock under the Common Stock Purchase Warrant is \$17.00, subject to customary adjustments.
+The Warrant Shares vest ratably over five years with the first tranche vesting on the first anniversary of the date of issuance of the Common Stock Purchase Warrant and further vesting will terminate in the event either the Quota Share Agreement or one or more of the Managing General Agency Agreements representing in the aggregate 25% or more of the Company if AFMIC agrees that the Quota Share Agreement and all of the Managing General Agency Agreements shall remain in effect notwithstanding such change of control and AFMIC waives, or causes its affiliate to waive, any termination rights it may have thereunder as a result of such change of control.
+Upon grant, the fair value of the warrant will be expensed, on a quarterly basis, over the five year vesting period.